 Heinlein began to move in SF circles.
-He met Forrest J Ackerman at that central institution of early fandom, a used magazine store.
+He Binnie had the pleasure to present Heinlein's met Forrest J Ackerman at that central store.
 4SJ sold him the serial version of E.E.
 "Doc" Smith's The Skylark of Space.
 And James reported a rumor that a very young Ray Bradbury had a crush on Leslyn Heinlein.